Some of the links in this post may be affiliate links. See our disclosure for more info.

-For many – myself included – fall is the best of all the seasons.
+For many people (myself included), fall is the best of all the seasons.
 The heat and sunshine of summer may be over for another year, but there is plenty of magic in the air.
 These fall books capture all the magic of the season.

 So sit back, relax, and grab yourself a cup of your favorite fall beverage.
-I’ve put together the ultimate fall reading list, stuffed full of classic novels, contemporary stories, and spooky tales… it’s sure to keep you busy all season long.
+Here’s a list of the top ten books to read in fall, including classic novels, contemporary stories, and spooky tales.
+It’s sure to keep you busy all season long.

 1. To Kill a Mockingbird, Harper Lee